berumoru/FaceGenesisDCGAN/README.md

     >sh . /docker/into.sh

 ### Data Preparation
+Place the zip file of the images you want to train in the **./dataset** folder.

 ### Training
 Execute the following command to start learning.
 The conditions for learning can be changed in the sh file.<br>